 Texas Enterprise Fund (TEF) and Governor's University Research Initiative (GURI).
-Recommendations for the TEF and GURI Programs include appropriation of projected unexpended balances only in the 2020-21 biennium, which is estimated to be \$26.2 for GURI and \$111.9 million for TEF.
+Recommendations for the TEF and GURI Programs include appropriation of projected unexpended balances only in the 2020-21 biennium, which is estimated to be \$0 for GURI and \$100.0 million for TEF.
 Recommendations do not include \$100.0 million in one-time revenue included in the 2018-19 base, which was transferred from General Revenue to the General Revenue-Dedicated Texas Enterprise Fund Account No. 5107 (\$60.0 million) and the General Revenue-Dedicated Governor's University Research Initiative Fund Account No. 5161 (\$40.0 million).
+According to the agency, no balances will remain in the TEF at the end of fiscal year 2019.